 - Minimum of six years’ experience, including overseas work, in international nutrition (particularly related to developing countries) required.

 - Excellent analytical and technical skills and expertise with the ability to work independently and in a team setting.

-- Demonstrated experience and technical knowledge in nutrition–sensitive agriculture and food systems development, as demonstrated through delivery of high-quality research, training curriculum and implementation methodologies.
+- Expertise and technical knowledge in nutrition-sensitive agriculture and food systems development, as demonstrated through delivery of high-quality research, training curriculum and implementation methodologies.

 - Fluency in English, written and oral, required.
-French and/or Spanish language skills desired.
+French language skills preferred.

 - Demonstrated leadership and team building skills, particularly leading cross-departmental and international groups.

 - The ability and willingness to travel internationally is required.

 - Adaptable and innovative.
 Collaborative and open to feedback.